 The new “Princess Italia” again operated the Mexican Riviera from LA (the Princess logo on the ship’s funnel.was placed for the first time in 1967).
 In 1969 the ship made its inaugural season in Alaska with round-trip itineraries starting from San Francisco.
 When the Italia ship’s charter ended in 1973, Princess chartered the Carla C ship from Costa Cruises (the ship was unofficially renamed “Princess Carla”).

-The new “P&O Princess Cruises” company was established in 2000 (October 23), which subsequently merged with Carnival Corp in 2003 (April 17) into Carnival Corporation & plc.
-The merger was an USD 5,4 billion dollars deal which created the largest cruise company in the world ever, incorporating 11 different brand lines (subsidiaries).
+The new “PandO Princess Cruises” company was established in 2000 (October 23), which subsequently merged with Carnival Corp in 2003 (April 17) into Carnival Corporation.
+The merger (USD 5,4 billion dollars deal) created the largest cruise company in the world ever, incorporating 11 different brand lines (subsidiaries).